 During the hearing, the PGCB commissioners made no mention of the State College community's opposition to the casino.
 Additionally, statements and inferences by Mr. Lubert's team to the effect that the State College community and our local area leaders were strongly in support of the casino were allowed to go into the record unchallenged.
 (Information identifying and refuting these false narratives is available here and here.)

 This website was originally created to document the State College community's opposition to the development of the casino, and it is being maintained to provide a public record of the casino opposition feedback that the PGCB received and dismissed.

 Many people in the State College community now believe that the PGCB has been thoroughly captured by the gambling interests that it is supposed to regulate.
 Our community had no one in the PGCB's 1/25/2023 hearing to represent us -- precisely because the PGCB closed the public comment period 7 months earlier, they ignored the comments that were submitted before then, and they refused to allow public comment at the 1/25/2023 meeting.

-It is still possible for Mr. Lubert's competitor to appeal the PGCB's granting of the casino's license to the Pennsylvania Supreme Court, and we do not believe the license can be issued until the appeal process has been completed.
+Mr. Lubert's competitor has appealed the PGCB's granting of the casino's license to the Pennsylvania Supreme Court, and the license cannot be issued until the appeal process has been completed.
 It is also possible that the Commonwealth Court will overturn the PGCB's granting of the license as a result of the parallel court case that is still ongoing.